edgeofmagic/large-hashmap/README.md

 keeps the directory locked during expansion.
 A directory lock will not block a concurrent update unless that update forces a segment split.
 <h3>Hopscotch Hashing</h3>
-This implementation uses Hopscotch hashing
-within segments for conflict resolution.
+This implementation uses Hopscotch hashing within segments for collision resolution.
 Hopscotch hashing is similar to linear probing, except that colliding map entries all reside in relatively close proximity to each other, resulting in shorter searches and improved cache hit rates.
 Hopscotch hashing also yields good performance at load factors as high as 0.9.<p> At present, the hop range (longest distance from the hash index that a collision can be stored) is set at 32, and the maximum search range for an empty slot during an add operation is 512.
-If a put operation fails because no empty slots are available in search range, or because hopping fails to free up a slot within hop range, the segment is split regardless of its current load factor.
-Such insertion failure splits typically don't occur unless the load factor exceeds 0.9.<p>
 Hopscotch hashing was designed to support a high degree of concurrency, including non-blocking retrieval.
 This implementation follows the concurrency strategies described in the originating papers, with minor